Common symptoms associated with cerebellum dysfunction:

 Depth/distance perception disorder: unable to accurately judge depth or distance

-Example: an individual walking into wall when ambulating due to inability to judge distance accurately
+Example: an individual walking into a wall when ambulating due to an inability to judge distance accurately

 Vertical disorientation disorder: unable to accurately determine what is upright

-Example: an individual sits or stands quickly while performing head turns can lead to vertical disorientation
+Example: an individual sitting or standing quickly while performing head turns can lead to vertical disorientation

 Agnosia